charlieccarey/viral_transcriptome_of_bees/README.md

 This repository is in support of a manuscript submission (submitted Dec.
 30, 2020).

 13 samples (described in the accompanying publication):
-- were sequenced (HiSeq 4000 and MiSeq).
+- were sequenced (Illumina HiSeq 4000 and MiSeq).
 - The sequence was processed to count and remove reads associated with certain species.
-- The remaining reads (enriched for virus reads) were assembled with Trinity.
+- The remaining reads (enriched for virus reads) were assembled with Trinity (trinityrnaseq).
-- Contigs were given putatitive identities by performing blast searches.
+- Contigs were given putatitive identities by performing blast and diamond searches against various databases.